weiminglong/QA-Classifier/index.md

 ## Welcome

 This is the project website of our Senior Design project-QA Classifier.
-We are three Computer Science students at the George Washington University.
+This project was accomplished by three Computer Science major students at the George Washington University.

 ### Markdown